PierreSenellart/provsql/doc/source/dev/aggregation.rst

 ``bool_or`` / ``every``) and ``array_agg`` exist only as enum
-values for routing, because their ``HAVING`` comparisons are resolved entirely by the m-semiring rewrite in :cfile:`having_semantics.cpp` (two-value characterisation and possible-worlds enumeration respectively) and never reach the deterministic sampler.
+values for routing, because their ``HAVING`` comparisons are resolved entirely by the m-semiring rewrite in :cfile:`having_semantics.cpp` (a first-present-occurrence characterisation, a closed form in absorptive :math:`\otimes`-over- :math:`\ominus` distributive semirings and an exact enumeration elsewhere, and a possible-worlds enumeration respectively) and never reach the deterministic sampler.
 Adding to the accumulator list is the topic of the next section.